 Can a Lawyer Represent You While You Stay Out of State?

 In some circumstances, the court may allow a criminal defense lawyer to appear on your behalf.
-You must confer with your lawyer about the specific expectations for your situation.
-Missing court dates can negatively impact your life.
+You must confer with your lawyer about the specific expectations for your situation, and they will need to petition the court to allow you to leave the state.
+Do not leave the state without the court’s permission!

-What Happens if You Get a DUI Conviction and Move States?
+What Happens After I Get a DUI Conviction in California and Move States?

 A License Suspension